All Episodes

 If he'd have gone, he'd have won it.

-My father, God love him, he was a Democrat till he was ninety-one and passed away, but I couldn't say Reagan in front of him because he read the post dispatch all his life.
+But I couldn't say Reagan in front of him because he read the Post-Dispatch all his life.

 Yeah, yeah, yeah, yeah, I know.

-Uh our family read the Globe Democrat.
+Our family read the Globe Democrat.

 Well, yeah, until he went out of business.

-Until they went out of business, that's right.
+Until he went out of business.

 Yeah, so now we've got just one.

-Well, you know, we talk about this.
+Yeah, you know, we talk about this.

-Why, with all the demonstrable failures of government trying to do this or that, all these vast expensive programs, all the little bureaucracies and cities and counties and states and so forth, why do people continue to turn to government?
+Why, with all the demonstrable failures of government trying to do this or that, all these vast expensive programs, all the little bureaucracies in cities and counties and states and so forth, why do people continue to turn to government?

 And a lot of it's psychological.

-You got to remember the New Deal formed the basis for a lot of union and Democrat households to pass on the benevolence notion of government to their kids and grandkids and so forth, and people just grew up thinking it.
+You've got to remember the New Deal formed the basis for a lot of union and Democrat households to pass on the benevolence notion of government to their kids and grandkids and so forth, and people just grew up thinking it.

 Yes.